wangjie212/TSSOS/docs/src/pop.md

 --- | :--- | :---
-nb | Specify the first **nb** variables to be $\pm1$ binary variables | 0 numeq | Specify the last **numeq** constraints to be equality constraints | 0 Groebnerbasis | Work in the quotient ring by computing a Gröbner basis | true basis | Use customized monomial bases | [] reducebasis | Reduce the monomial bases | false
+nb | Specify the first **nb** variables to be $\pm1$ binary variables | 0 numeq | Specify the last **numeq** constraints to be equality constraints | 0 GroebnerBasis | Work in the quotient ring by computing a Gröbner basis | true basis | Use customized monomial bases | [] reducebasis | Reduce the monomial bases | false
 TS | Types of chordal extensions used in term sparsity iterations: "block"(maximal chordal extension), "signsymmetry" (sign symmetries), "MD" (approximately smallest chordal extension), false (invalidating term sparsity exploitation) | "block"